stephenh/tessell/docs/stubs.md

 Stubs
 =====

-Stubs are not a part of traditional MVP, but they are used extensively in `gwt-mpv`.
+Stubs are not a part of traditional MVP, but they are used extensively in Tessell.

 Their purpose is to provide "dummy browser" behavior in just one place (each stub widget) and not repeated for every view in your application (or in every test in your application as mock specifications).